scala/docs.scala-lang/_tour/basics.md

 ## Trying Scala in the Browser

-You can run Scala in your browser with ScalaFiddle.
+You can run Scala in your browser with ScalaFiddle:

 1. Go to [https://scalafiddle.io](https://scalafiddle.io).
 2. Paste `println("Hello, world!")` in the left pane.